 A woman moves into a van to be able to help pay her daughter’s college tuition.
 A man converts a convenience store to an Ethiopian-style coffee shop and community hub in Rainier Vista.
 A single mom makes a new home out of her parents’ garage.
 And a family of five finds friends and support in a subsidized First Hill apartment complex.

 Sightline Institute spearheaded Seattle Neighbors, commissioning two local, professional photojournalists to criss-cross the city capturing the images and words featured in the series.
-We worked with many partners, from affordable housing developers to community-based organizations and others, to find the subjects.
-The result is a series of short photo essays that help refocus Seattle’s housing policy conversation on its real center: people.
+We worked with many partners, from affordable housing developers to community-based organizations, to find the subjects.
+The result is a series of short photo essays that help refocus Seattle’s housing policy conversation on its real center: the people who live here.

 Find this article interesting?
 Please consider making a gift to support our work.